 - Right-click on Windows Update, then select Properties.

 - Under the “General” tab and change the “Startup Type” to “Disabled”

-- That’s all click apply and ok, now onwards windows 10 won’t check and install windows updates until windows update running.
+- That’s all Click apply and ok, now onwards Windows 10 won’t check and install Windows updates until the Windows update running.

 When you want to re-enable automatic updates you just follow the same procedure except you select “Automatic” when choosing the “Startup Type”.

 Postpone Windows updates

 If you’re looking to postpone updates for a certain period of time, then you don’t need to disable the feature permanently.
 Windows 10 allows pause updates for 35 days until you’re ready to install them.
 And using the Settings app, you can pause updates following the steps below.